 If you want to buy, sell, or trade sports cards, please visit the Gold Card Auctions Discord channel now.
 You may also use that discord channel to request card values or obtain sports card investing advice.

+Mayweather is one of the greatest ever, with an unmatched defensive style that kept him competitive throughout the years, and coherent in his later life.
 He might have been a showman outside the ring, but he was always a professional when he stepped between the ropes with his career on the line.

 A fight against Logan Paul in June 2021 was a disappointing exhibition but proved that he’s still a draw against the right opponent.
 (Better still, most people watching wanted him to win, which must have been a great feeling.)

-If you’re on the market for the best boxing cards you could do far worse than any of the above options.
+It’s still somewhat underpriced considering Mayweather’s lasting legacy, while it’s unlikely he’ll ever lose his undefeated status.
+If you’re in the market for the best boxing cards, you could do far worse than any of the above options.